-First Nations and Métis communities may assert rights over portions of Paramount's oil and natural gas properties.
+Indigenous communities may assert rights over portions of Paramount's oil and natural gas properties.
 Accordingly, consultation with such groups is required in connection with Paramount's exploration and development activities on such properties, and in certain cases accommodations may be required for infringements of these rights.
-In addition, there are outstanding claims to aboriginal title affecting areas in northeast British Columbia and the Northwest Territories where Paramount's Liard Basin shale gas properties are located.
+In addition, there are outstanding claims to Indigenous rights and title affecting areas in northeast British Columbia and the Northwest Territories where certain of Paramount's properties are located.
 If these claims are successful, it is possible that Paramount's interests in these properties could be adversely affected.
 See also "Risk Factors - Government Regulation and Taxes".